 We actually went all the way up under the Highway 7 bridge that runs from Harrison Mills.

 We got a kick out of this "Low Doorway".
 Mom is 5'5" and Seth is 6'4".
-If he had his way all pictures of him would be taken like this.
+If he had his way all pictures of him would be taken l

 I don't like to always be behind the camera so I posed with some early hydrangeas.
 My *favourite* flowers.